benc-uk/kube-workshop/k3s/08-ingress/readme.md

-# 🌎 Helm & Ingress
+# 🌎 Ingress

-For this section we'll touch on two slightly more advanced topics, the key ones being the use of Helm and introducing an ingress controller to our cluster.
+For this section we'll touch on a slightly more advanced topic: introducing an ingress controller to our cluster.
 The ingress will let us further refine & improve the networking aspects of the app we've deployed.

 ## 🗃️ Namespaces